vinayaky7/maven-project/README.md

 (need maven and java installed)

 ```
-mvn package
+mvn package or mvn cleam install

+# To run the web-service on Apache-tomcat using webapp-runner from in-built jar within the POM

 java -jar target/dependency/webapp-runner.jar target/*.war

+# To run the web-service on Apache-tomcat using desired port

+java -jar target/dependency/webapp-runner.jar target/*.war  --port 9090 &

 ```

-The application will be available on `http://localhost:8080`.
+The application will be available on `http://localhost:8080` locally or `http://PUBLIC-IP:PORTNO`.

 ## How This Was Built